lostjared/bin2cpp20/bin2cpp20/README.md

 # bin2cpp20

-Unix Tool to Convert a stream to a C++20 array/vector/string
+Unix Utility for Transforming a Stream into a C++20 Array, Vector, or String

 % cat *cpp | bin2cpp20 -i stdin -v variablename